chadeowen/cheddur93.github.io/aboutme.md

 My name is Chad Owen.
 I have the following qualities:

 - I rock a mediocre beard
-- I'm extremely loyal to my family
+- I'm extremely loyal to my gang

 What else do you need?